Svanik/Covid-19/README.md

 ### Extras
-Added an animation showing the Top 10 Countries in cases overtime through matplotlib in a Bar Chart Race ormat
+Added an animation showing the Top 10 Countries in cases overtime through matplotlib in a Bar Chart Race fromat